ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 If you are running on one of the `pre-configured platforms
 <https://github.com/ufs-community/ufs/wiki/Supported-Platforms-and-Compilers>`_, you can set them using
 modulefiles.
 Modulefiles for all supported platforms are located in ``modulefiles/<platform>/fv3``.
-To load the modules, for example on hera, run:
+To load the modules from the `ufs-weather-model` directory on hera:

 .. code-block:: console